LTUC/amman-prep-d14/Class-04/part-01/facilitator/README.md

 - Responsive design is a technique that allows us to design websites for different screen sizes.

-### pseudo classes?
+### pseudo-classes?

-- Pseudo classes are used to select elements based on certain conditions.
+- Pseudo-classes are used to select elements based on certain conditions.
 - Example:
   - `:hover`
   - `:focus`